danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 git push
 ```

+The `config/secrets.yml` removal you did earlier in Step 1 should also be included in this commit.

 At this point, since the key files only exist on your laptop, yours is the only machine capable of decrypting the credentials yaml file.
 The next steps are about ensuring others can as well.

+The key to understanding this is if Rails can't find a key file at `config/credentials/{env}.key`, it will read it from `RAILS_MASTER_KEY` environment variable.
+Since the key files are not committed, the solution in all other environments is to ensure the `RAILS_MASTER_KEY` environment variable is populated.

 ### Step 5: Update Continuous Integration

-If you have a continuous integration system that runs tests, such as GitHub Actions, CircleCI, TravisCI, etc. That system will need access to the test master key to decrypt the test credentials file.
-Recall that currently the test credentials file `config/credentials/test.yml.enc` has been committed, but the key to decrypt it is at `/config/credentials/test.key` only exists on your laptop.
+If you have a continuous integration system that runs tests, such as GitHub Actions, Circle CI, Travis CI, etc. That system will need access to the test master key to decrypt the test credentials file.
+Recall that currently the test credentials file `config/credentials/test.yml.enc` has been committed, but the key to decrypt it is at `/config/credentials/test.key`, which only exists on your laptop.
 This means if the CI system were to run on the branch where you just committed, it will fail because it won't have access to the secrets.

-TODO/WIP:

-Most CI systems have a way to populate a secret in their web dashboards, populate this as `RAILS_MASTER_KEY`.
-Details of how to do this will be CI-specific.
+Most CI systems have a way to populate a secret via their web dashboards, and make it available to the workflow as an environment variable.
+Go ahead and do this, creating a new secret/environment variable `RAILS_MASTER_KEY`, and populate it with the value from the file on your laptop: `/config/credentials/test.key`

-TODO: Provide example if using GitHub Actions.
+Details of how to do this will be CI-specific, for example here's how to [use secrets in GitHub actions](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions).

 ### Step 6: Update Deployed Environments

-TODO: Value contained in `config/credentials/staging.key\production.key` needs to be made available to deployed environment.
-Specific to VPS, eg: DigitalOcean, Linode, Hetzner etc.
+To ensure the application deployed in production (or other environments like staging) can decrypt the credentials, the corresponding master key needs to be available in the deployment environment.
+Currently it's at  `config/credentials/staging.key` and `config/credentials/production.key` on your laptop.

+This step will vary depending on how you deploy your Rails application.
+In general, this requires a new environment variable `RAILS_MASTER_KEY` to be set and populated.
+Refer to your hosting provider’s documentation (eg: Hetzner, Linode, DigitalOcean, etc.) for the exact steps.

 ### Step 7: Share Master Key Values Securely

 Recall all the key files are gitignored.
 If working with a team, they'll also need access to the key files, especially dev and test so they can run their servers and tests locally.

-TODO: include step for saving all key files somewhere safe and that you can share with the rest of the development team such as 1Password, Bitwarden, Dashlane, etc.
+The team should also have access to the deployment master keys (staging, production) in case someone needs to setup a new server.
+Save these somewhere secure that the rest of the team can access.
+For example a password manager that supports team sharing such as 1Password, Bitwarden, etc.

 ## TODO
 * WIP main content